Are you “asset rich” but “cash poor”?

 At Gateway, the minimum age for a reverse mortgage is 60 and we can lend up to 15% of the value of the property (LVR).
 This amount increases by 1% every year thereafter — meaning a 75-year-old could borrow up to 30% of the property value.

-- Access your funds via online banking, phone banking and a linked Gateway Visa Eco Debit Card.
+Another benefit includes the ability to access your funds via online banking, phone banking and a linked Gateway Visa Eco Debit Card.

 To ensure you understand all the elements of a reverse mortgage, we recommend seeking independent financial advice about reverse mortgages.
 We also recommend discussing reverse mortgages with your family and any beneficiaries as a reverse mortgage will impact any potential inheritance from the sale of the property.